PyBioProx/PyBioProx/paper/main.md

 ### 4. Distance analysis

-PyDist3D allows for the measurement of distances of the perimeter pixels of objects in one channel to the nearest _on_ pixels in another channel.
+PyDist allows for the measurement of distances of the perimeter pixels of objects in one channel to the nearest _on_ pixels in another channel.
 For example, the distances of objects in channel X to objects in channel Y can be measured.
 Distances analyses are performed using an exact Euclidean distance